hkershaw-brown/dart-tut-temp/content/tutorials/dart-lab.md

 In a workshop setting, these materials and exercises take about 1.5 days to complete.

 DART\_LAB consists of PDF tutorial materials and MATLAB® exercises.
-See below for links to the PDF files and a list of the corresponding MATLAB scripts.
+See below for links to the PDF slides and a list of the corresponding MATLAB scripts.

 #### DART\_LAB tutorial slides